Alloway Railway Tunnel

 The results of taking aerial photographs of an underground tunnel were actually better that expected.
 As you can perhaps imagine, expectations were not high.

-The eastern entrance (the first and second photos) is accessed by a gentle slope down onto the old railway line in a cutting across the road from the Burns Museum.
+The eastern entrance (the first and second photos) is accessed by a gentle slope down onto the old railway line in a cutting across the road from the Robert Burns Museum.

 The tunnel is lined with art works from various artists and includes national figures, scenes from poems and novels and Scottish national life all painted on the walls of the tunnel, well lit internally.
 It's well worth seeing.